Mrian07/Proyeksi/docs/installation-and-operations/configuration/environment/README.md

 # Supported environment variables

-Below is the full list of supported environment variables that can be used to override the default configuration of your OpenProject installation:
+Below is the full list of supported environment variables that can be used to override the default configuration of your ProyeksiApp installation:

 ```
 OPENPROJECT_EDITION (default="standard")